Cray-HPE/docs-csm/operations/network/NMN_Isolation.md

    - Select the the configuration and `Ctrl+C` in Windows or `Cmd+C` in MacOS
    - Note: Some configurations may require the configuration to be copy-and-pasted in sections

-2. (`ncn-m#`) Log in to the switch.
+1. (`ncn-m#`) Log in to the switch.
 As an example:

     ```bash
     ssh admin@sw-spine-001
     ```

-3. (`ncn-m#`) Save the running configuration to the startup configuration.
+1. (`sw#`) Save the running configuration to the startup configuration.
 Differences in the running configuration and startup configuration would have been noted as a `FAIL` in the switch's `canu test` output for the test `Running-Config Different from Startup-Config`.

     ```console
     copy running-config startup-config
     ```

-4. (`ncn-m#`) Enter switch configuration mode, allow new configurations without questions and set up a safety net with a rollback to the working running configuration in 15 minutes.
+1. (`sw#`) Enter switch configuration mode, allow new configurations without questions and set up a safety net with a rollback to the working running configuration in 15 minutes.
     Note: Increase the 15 minute timeout if the preparation `canu test` was over 10 minutes - use the test runtime, plus 10 minutes.

     ```console